joshio1/joshio1.github.io/_posts/2023-11-02-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud.md

 ## Next Part: Add Postgres to Your Rails Application

 So far, we've deployed a basic Rails application with SQLite.
-In Part 2 of this series, we'll deploy a Rails application backed by Postgres.
+In Part 2 of this Hetzner series, we'll deploy a Rails application backed by Postgres.

-<a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Continue to Part 2</a>
+<a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Continue to Part 2: Add Postgres</a>

 **NOTE**: